Fatumayattani/allechain_livepeer/README.md

 - **Podcasters** looking for decentralized platforms with fewer restrictions.
 - **Fans and music lovers** looking for unique content and ways to support their favorite creators.
 - **Event organizers** interested in livestreaming concerts and performances.

+---
+### Competitive Advantage:
+- **Decentralized architecture** for transparent and scalable streaming.
+- **Lower fees** for creators compared to traditional platforms.
+- **Tokenized economy** and NFTs to offer fans ownership of exclusive moments.

+---